Skip to content

 Configuring the agent

-Each identity carries an optional hosted-agent configuration: a voice, a model, and free-form instructions (up to 8,000 characters) that steer how the agent behaves on that identity's calls.
+Each identity carries an optional Voice AI configuration: a voice, a model, and free-form instructions (up to 8,000 characters) that steer how the agent behaves on that identity's calls.
 All three are nullable — a null field means the platform default applies, and the defaults are sensible, so most identities need no configuration at all.

 Custom instructions are layered on top of everything the agent already knows, so they can steer tone, boundaries, and priorities without you restating the basics.
 The agent treats them as standing orders from you, applied on every call — with one carve-out: on an outbound errand, the call's reason takes precedence if the two conflict, so a standing quirk can't hijack the task the call was placed for.